bolderbrush10/SearchlightAssault/programmer-notes.md

 ## Design Decisions & Discussion

 -- So, obviously the balance of this mod is always going to be whack.
 Any meaningful amount of +Range is ridiculously powerful, no matter where we put it in the tech tree.
 -- Perhaps, in addition to costing more power the more turrets a light boots, we can create an event to trigger an attack when a biter gets spotted?
+Can use entity.consumption_modifier to multiply
 -- (Maybe we can have a 'flash' go off when turrets energize / deenergize to hide the stuttering attack that happens when turrets are being swapped in and out?)
 -- Maybe have two different 'ranges' of boost?
 Such that it can boost 1 turret out to X meters, and then all the rest to X - Z meters?